karimi-zahra/crossing-turtle/README.md

 2. run the game: main.py

-3.Use the Up Arrow Key ⬆️ to move the turtle up.
+3. Use the Up Arrow Key ⬆️ to move the turtle up.